25 interesting facts about the Czech Republic (Czechia)

 A map of the Czech Republic

-The Czech Republic is landlocked by five countries (Shutterstock)
+The Czech Republic is landlocked by four countries (Shutterstock)

 4. As of 2023, the Czech Republic is ranked the 13th most peaceful country in the world according to the Global Peace Index.

-5. In 2016, the Czech Republic changed its name to Czechia as they felt it was catchier and would make it easier for companies, politicians and sportsmen to use on products, name tags and sporting jerseys.
+5. In 2016, the Czech Republic changed its name to Czechia as it felt it was catchier and would make it easier for companies, politicians, and sportsmen to use on products, name tags and sporting jerseys.

 The Czech Republic flag